emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

--   `0.1.5`: Last minute fixation for the release
+-   `0.1.5`: Instruction to publish + Last minute fixation for the release
 -   `0.1.4`: Vocabulary searching functionality
 -   `0.1.3`: Network error notification
 -   `0.1.2`: Authentication using JWT + Functionality to populate a new app user with few vocabularies